 Out of all the peaks, Cascade Mountain is one of the most popular, and relatively less challenging than some of its counterparts.

 At a little under five miles, this is still a moderately difficult hike, there’s also a small section towards the summit where you will have to deal with some rock scrambles, so be sure to prepare accordingly.
+Just treat this local ecosystem with respect and this area is quite fragile for certain species.

 2.)
 The Watkins Glen State Park Gorge Trail